curzedb/curzedb/README.md

 I am a Machine Learning Engineer and Fullstack Programmer who passionate about developing and sharing projects related to AI and data-driven solutions.
 I specialize in Python programming and use it as my primary tool for building machine learning models and applications.

 - 👀 I’m interested in the field of programming, especially for machine learning case studies.
-- 🌱 I’m currently Fresh Graduate with a bachelor's degree in informatics engineering from Universitas Muhammadiyah Prof. Dr. Hamka.
+- 🌱 I’m currently work as a IT all role Internship at Private Company in Indonesia.
 - 💞️ I’m looking to collaborate on my project and I need a job
 - 📫 reach me at: muhammadjafar954@gmail.com
 - 📷 I also like to create technology related content